Commercial Energy Meters Installation

 Your chosen supplier will provide you with one of the following meter types based on your usage requirements.

-The most common multi-rate meters are Economy 7 and 10 meters.
-Economy 7 meters offer a cheaper rate during a 7-hour window and Economy 10 meters offer a lower rate during a 10-hour window.
+The most common type is an economy 7 meter.
+Economy 7 meters offer a cheaper rate during a 7-hour window.
 Businesses can also choose a three-rate meter.
 This offers you a day rate, an evening and weekend rate, and a night rate.

 Multi-rate meters are often installed for businesses using most of their energy outside of peak times.

-Smart meters are designed to take much more accurate gas and electricity readings.
-Your meter readings are sent to your supplier automatically, removing the need for estimated billing.
+A smart meter monitor sends readings to your supplier automatically, removing the need for estimated billing.
 This means you’ll only pay for the energy you’re using.

-A smart meter can be a great option for small businesses who don’t meet the criteria for a half hourly meter.
-Your smart meter will still offer you the benefits of automatic meter readings to help you manage your energy usage and costs.
+A gas and electric smart meter can be a great option for small businesses that don’t meet the criteria for a half-hourly meter.
+Commercial smart meters will still offer you the benefits of automatic meter readings to help you manage your energy usage and costs.

 The accurate and regular readings of a smart meter can also be beneficial when you carry out a business energy audit.
 The up-to-date and accurate readings will allow you to easily identify how much energy you’re using and when you are consuming most of your gas and electricity.